 Your landlord must, by law, provide you with at least a rent book or other document such as a lease, which you keep.
-It is used to record all rent, deposit and other payments made by you.
-The rent book or lease should contain other useful information on the tenancy including an inventory list of all items provided as part of the tenancy, your details and the name, address and contact details of your landlord and their agent if they have one.
+It is used to record all rent, deposit, and any other payments made by you.
+The rent book or lease should contain other useful information on the tenancy including an inventory list of all items provided as part of the tenancy, your details, and the name, address, and contact details of your landlord and their agent if they have one.

-All payments must be recorded either in the rent book or, if you pay through the bank, by receipt stating the amount, purpose and date of the payment and the period to which it relates.
+All payments must be recorded either in the rent book or, if you pay through the bank, by receipt stating the amount, the purpose, the date of the payment, and the period to which it relates.

 What to do

-- If your landlord refuses to provide you with a rent book or other document such as a lease or receipts for rent paid, inform her of the fact she is obliged under law to do so.
+- If your landlord refuses to provide you with a rent book or other document such as a lease or receipts for rent paid, inform them of the fact that they are obliged under law to do so.
 Use the template letter in the Useful Downloads section on this page.

-- If this does not resolve the matter, you can make a complaint to your local authority, whose responsibility it is to enforce the Rent Book Regulations.
+- If this does not resolve the matter, Threshold can help you contact your local authority, whose are responsible for ensuring that the Rent Book Regulations are adhered to.

 - For bulk orders contact your nearest Threshold office or phone us on 1800 454 454